 Upgrading major appliances to Energy Star or high-efficiency models can help you curb energy waste, particularly if these components are really outdated.
 But you don’t necessarily have to invest in expensive appliances or devices to save both energy and money.
 The simple act of turning off and unplugging electronics when they aren’t in use can stop unconscious energy drain.
 Don’t let energy vampires derail your efforts to cut costs!

-With these simple energy-saving tips in mind, you’ll be able to stay comfortable at home without spending an arm and a leg to power your home this summer.
+With these simple energy-saving tips in mind, you’ll be able to stay comfortable at home and save both money and energy.
 Now, you can sit back, relax, and enjoy the cool air!